tari-project/tari/README.md

 | Nextnet   | 0.51.0-rc.1     |
 | Esmeralda | 0.52.0-pre.0    |

-For more detail about versioning see [Release Ideology](https://github.com/tari-project/tari/blob/development/docs/src/branching_releases.md)
+For more detail about versioning see [Release Ideology](https://github.com/taiji-project/taiji/blob/development/docs/src/branching_releases.md)

 ### Download

-[Download binaries](https://tari.com/downloads/) from [tari.com](https://www.tari.com/).
-This is the easiest way to run a Tari node, but you're essentially trusting the person that built and uploaded them that nothing untoward has happened.
+[Download binaries](https://taiji.com/downloads/) from [taiji.com](https://www.taiji.com/).
+This is the easiest way to run a Taiji node, but you're essentially trusting the person that built and uploaded them that nothing untoward has happened.

 Hashes of the binaries are available alongside the downloads.